US-China talks break up after US raises tariffs

-WASHINGTON — Trade talks between the U.S. and China broke up Friday with no apparent agreement, and President Donald Trump asserted that there was “no need to rush” to get a deal between the world’s two biggest economies.
+WASHINGTON — Trade talks between the U.S. and China broke up Friday with no agreement, hours after President Donald Trump more than doubled tariffs on $200 billion in Chinese imports.

+Trump asserted on Twitter that there was “no need to rush” to get a deal between the world’s two biggest economies and later added that the tariffs “may or may not be removed depending on what happens with respect to future negotiations.”

+A White House official, speaking on condition of anonymity because they were not authorized to speak publicly on the matter, confirmed that the talks had concluded for the day but could not say when they would resume.

 Hours earlier, the Trump administration hiked tariffs on $200 billion worth of Chinese imports to 25% from 10%, escalating tensions between Beijing and Washington.
-China’s Commerce Ministry said it would impose “necessary countermeasures” but gave no details.
+China’s Commerce Ministry vowed to impose “necessary countermeasures” but gave no details.

 Hu Xijin, editor-in-chief of the Chinese newspaper Global Times, citing “an authoritative source,” tweeted that “talks didn’t break down.
 Both sides think that the talks are constructive and will continue consultations.
 The two sides agree to meet again in Beijing in the future.”

+In an interview with reporters later in the day, Vice Premier Liu He said: “We will make no concessions on matters of principle.”

+The Trump administration escalated the confrontation again after the Chinese delegation left town.
+Lighthizer announced Friday evening that he was preparing to impose tariffs on the $300 billion in Chinese imports that haven’t already been targeted.
+The government will have to get public comment before it can target more Chinese goods.

-On Wall Street, stocks fell initially Friday but regained lost ground on optimism over future talks.
+On Wall Street, stocks fell initially Friday but turned positive on optimism over future talks.

 Earlier, Trump asserted in a tweet that his tariffs “will bring in FAR MORE wealth to our Country than even a phenomenal deal of the traditional kind.
 Also, much easier & quicker to do.”